bsdci/libioc/CONTRIBUTING.md

 - Squash commits before opening a pull request.
 - Test and then test again!
 Make sure it works with the latest changes in `master`.
+- If adding a function, it must have a type signature.
+Examples can be found [here](https://www.python.org/dev/peps/pep-0484/) and [here](https://www.python.org/dev/peps/pep-3107/)
 - Spaces instead of Tabs
 - 4 spaces for first indent and each from then on.
 - Spaces around Assignment `(=, +=, …)`, Equality `(==, !=)`, Relational `(<, >, <=, >=)`, Bitwise `(*, |,^)`, Additive  `(+, -)`, Multiplicative `(*, @, /, %)`, Shift `(<<, >>, >>>)` and Power operators `(**)`.